Shottisham, Suffolk, St Margaret of Antioch Church

 The Domesday Book of 1086 mentions a Saxon church on this spot.
 That early church was probably built of timber, and no trace of it remains, but there appear to be Roman bricks incorporated into the later medieval tower.
 The tower parapet boasts a peculiar array of grotesque carved heads and gargoyles.

 The present church is thought to have been built by the monks of Butley Abbey around 1313.
 The abbey was founded by Ranulf de Glanvill, who also established Leiston Abbey.
 The abbey was dissolved by Henry VIII in 1538 and the former gatehouse became known as Butley Priory, which is now a popular wedding venue.
-The Priory is located about 4 miles north-east of Shottisham between Capel St Andrew and Butley.
+The Priory is located about four miles north-east of Shottisham between Capel St Andrew and Butley.

 The nave and chancel are 14th century, but the Purbeck marble font is probably a century earlier.
 It is a beautiful example of Early English style, with an octagonal bowl decorated with double arches on each face, supported on eight slender pillars around a large cylindrical stem.
 The font stands on a chamfered step which may also be 13th century.